PEHRT

 9 E8788 ICD9 694

-Once the data looks reasonable, with good enough rollup done, you can save the data.
-You can save the comprehensive data with rolled and unrolled info into the intermidate_data folder.
+Once the rollup is complete and the results look reasonable, you can save the data.
+You can save the comprehensive data with rolled and unrolled info into the intermediate_data folder.
 You can come back to this if you need to check anything in the future.
+After performing the rollup, we do not need all of the original columns.
+In the code below, we keep only the necessary columns

 We don’t really need all the columns after rollup is performed.
 Below we just keep the data we need.